devoidoflight/Tuik-Grid-Scraper/README.md

 - Any manual steps you needed that are not covered here.
 - Logs/console output in case of failures.

-Happy scraping! 🗺️
+I can add new features to CLI upon request.
+You can contact me for any request or question Happy scraping! 🗺️